Basic syntax from speech: Spontaneous concatenation in unsupervised deep neural networks: Results

-In the one-second one-word model (Experiment 1 in Table \ref{tab:parameters}), the Generator learns to associate each unique one-hot code with a unique lexical item in a fully unsupervised and unlabeled manner \citep{begusCiw}.
+In the ciwGAN architecture, the Generator learns to associate each unique one-hot code with a unique lexical item in a fully unsupervised and unlabeled manner \citep{begusCiw}.
 The Generator's input during training is a one-hot vector with values 0 or 1.
 For example, the network learns to represent \textit{suit} with $[1,0,0,0,0]$.
 To test this observation, we set the one-hot vector to values outside the training range (e.g.~$[5, 0, 0, 0, 0]$), which overrides lower-level interactions in the latent space \citep{begus19}.
-This causes the Generator to output \textit{suit} at near categorical levels (9 times out of 10), revealing the underlying value of the code.
-This further reveals that $[0,1,0,0,0]$ encodes \textit{year} (8 times out of 10) and $[0,0,1,0,0]$ encodes \textit{water} (10 times out of 10).
+Through this procedure, we can verify that lexical learning takes place in Model 1.
+In Model 1, the latent code $[5, 0, 0, 0, 0]$ causes the Generator to output \textit{suit} at near categorical levels (9 times out of 10), revealing the underlying value of the code.
+As further examples, we find that $[0,5,0,0,0]$ encodes \textit{year} (8 times out of 10) and $[0,0,5,0,0]$ encodes \textit{water} (10 times out of 10).

+However, the models with random padding, namely Models 3, 4, and 5, display worse lexical learning.
+The disadvantage of the randomly padded models is that the one-hot code $c$ could also encode the position of the words in the output rather than wordtypes.
+The advantage of testing concatenation on right-padded models only is that the model receives no evidence for lexical items in the second part of the input, which could in principle promote concatenation.
+Therefore, for the purpose of testing compositionality with lexical learning and concatenation, we focus on the right-padded model only, where robust lexical learning in the one-hot codes $c$ has been documented \citep{begusCiw}.